Writing a Philosophy Paper

 Think about what you want to say.
 Try to articulate why you find the issue or question interesting, exciting, or troubling.
 What is it about this topic that draws you to it, that makes you want to spend more time thinking about it?

 · Do you disagree with what some philosopher has said?
 If so, you have the beginnings of a paper topic: “I will argue that Philosopher X is wrong when she says that...”
 This is typically the easiest sort of philosophy paper to write, especially for beginners.
 It is much easier to say something original when you are criticizing something that someone has already said.
-I strongly recommend this approach to students who never written a philosophy paper before.
+I strongly recommend this approach to students who do not have a lot of experience writing philosophy papers.

 · Do you agree with what some philosopher has said and think that you can extend his or her claim in some original way?
 If so, your paper topic might be: “I agree with X’s claim that ..., and I believe that this claim can be applied in a way that X doesn’t consider...”

 · Do you agree with a conclusion for which some philosopher has argued, but think you can give a better, or at least a different, argument for that conclusion?
-If so, your topic might be: “X is right for thinking that ..., but the argument she gives is unsound; I will give a sound argument to support this claim.”
+If so, your topic might be: “X is right for thinking that ..., but the argument she gives is unsound.
+I will first show that her argument is unsound and then give a sound argument to support this claim.”

 · For a list of other general approaches to writing a philosophy paper, see the document by James Pryor, referred to above.